 The aim of this OIG work plan update is to determine whether Medicare Part B payments to physicians for co-surgery procedures were properly made.

 - Emergency Preparedness and Response at Care Provider Facilities in the Office of Refugee Resettlement’s Unaccompanied Alien Children Program

 The OIG plans to review UAC Program emergency preparedness and response plans and procedures, especially addressing emergency situations such as evacuations, medical and mental health emergencies, and disease outbreaks, such as COVID-19.

 - Medicaid Nursing Home Life Safety and Emergency Preparedness Reviews

-Residents of long-term-care (LTC) facilities are particularly vulnerable to risks such as fires, natural disasters, or disease outbreak, such as COVID-19 and other coronaviruses.
+Residents of long-term care (LTC) facilities are particularly vulnerable to risks such as fires, natural disasters, or disease outbreaks, such as COVID-19 and other coronaviruses.
 Accordingly, the OIG aims to determine whether LTC facilities comply with Federal requirements for life safety and emergency and infectious disease control preparedness.

 - Assessing HHS Agencies’ Adherence to Health, Safety, and Operational Protocols during Repatriation and Quarantine Efforts for the COVID-19 Outbreak

 The novel coronavirus pandemic emphasizes the need for HHS to efficiently and effectively respond to protect the nation.
 Thus, the OIG will: